antaresproject/docs/docs/services/twig.md

 hostname()
 ```

-Provides application's name of the host.
+Provides a name of the application's host.

 ###user_meta